cozymantis/human-parser-comfyui-node/README.md

 ### ATR Parser

 - ATR is a large single person human parsing dataset with 17000+ images.
-This dataset focus more on fashion AI.
+This dataset focuses on fashion AI.
 - mIoU on ATR test: 82.29%
 - The ATR parser can detect the following categories: